-Except as described below, to the knowledge of the Corporation, no proposed director of the Corporation (nor any personal holding company of any of such proposed directors) is, as of the Effective Date, or has been within ten (10) years before the Effective Date, a director, chief executive officer or chief financial officer of any company (including the Corporation), that: (i) was subject to a cease trade order (including a management cease trade order), an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation, in each case that was in effect for a period of more than 30 consecutive days (collectively, an "Order"), that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer; or (ii) was subject to an Order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer.
+Except as described below, to the knowledge of the Corporation, no proposed director of the Corporation (nor any personal holding company of any of such proposed directors) is, as of the Effective Date, or has been within ten (10) years before the Effective Date, a director, chief executive officer or chief financial officer of any company (including the Corporation), that: (i) was subject to a cease trade order (including a management cease trade order), an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation, in each case that was in effect for a period of more than 30 consecutive days (collectively, an "Order"), that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer; or (ii) was subject to an Order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.

-Except as described below, to the knowledge of the Corporation no proposed director of the Corporation (nor any personal holding company of any of such proposed directors): (i) is, as of the Effective Date, or has been within the ten (10) years before the Effective Date, a director or executive officer of any company (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (ii) has, within the ten (10) years before the Effective Date, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold its assets; or (ii) has, within the ten (10) years before the Effective Date, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the proposed director.
+Except as described below, to the knowledge of the Corporation no proposed director of the Corporation (nor any personal holding company of any of such proposed directors): (i) is, as of the Effective Date, or has been within the ten (10) years before the Effective Date, a director or executive officer of any company (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (ii) has, within the ten (10) years before the Effective Date, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the proposed director.

 Mr. Terry D. Freeman was a director of GLM Industries Ltd., a private company, until April 9, 2015.
 GLM Industries Ltd. was placed into receivership on July 6, 2015.
+Mr. Freeman was a director of Structurlam Mass Timber Corporation, until January 5, 2024.
+Structurlam Mass Timber Corporation was placed into receivership on April 11, 2023.